JoshuaJ0/Beam-Up-Date-Inverted-5-Seconds/README.md

 Has the date on the face, and it's inverted (black numbers, white background).
 The progress bar also moves on 5 second intervals.

-I will make one like this for the non-inveted version per request.
+I will make one like this for the non-inverted version per request.

 If you don't know how to install this on your device, view the built one here: *PLACEHOLDER*